nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="emergency-vehicles"></a>Emergency vehicles

-The Impossible streets are intentionally designed to be large enough to accommodate ordinary ambulances and fire trucks, if necessary, although they would take up two or three side-by-side lanes of the bikeway streets.
-That may be necessary, for a large-scale fire or other disaster.
+The Impossible streets are intentionally designed to be large enough to accommodate ordinary fire engines, ambulances, and other emergency vehicles.
+The city boulevards are painted with lane markings for narrow 6-foot lanes for bike-sized vehicles, but the boulevards themselves are always 4 lanes wide, plus shoulders.
+The bikeways have an unobstructed width of about 30 feet, and unobstructed height clearance of 14 feet.
+The entrance and exit ramps are single-lane, but have intentionally been designed to be wide enough for standard emergency vehicles.

+Although traditional fire engines can use the boulevards, they may not be necessary.
+It may be possible for the city to have a larger number of smaller fire-fighting vehicles for different sorts of cargo:
+* tender vehicles for hauling water
+* pump engines for pumping from sources like canals
+* rescue vehicles for hauling floodlights, hydraulic rescue tools, etc.
+* hazardous materials vehicles with hazmat suits, etc.

+Ideally the Impossible City buildings would all be built with standpipes and fire sprinkler systems, so pump engines and tender vehicles may be less important in a kinematic city, allowing the city to instead have more ambulances, hazmat vehicles and rescue vehicles.

-For day-to-day emergency response, a variety of smaller vehicles can be used.
+A variety of small vehicles can be used be used for different types of emergency response.
 These types of vehicles are uncommon here in the United States, but are not a new invention, and are in use elsewhere in the world in places with narrow streets.
 Examples include
 * motorcycle ambulances<sup>([link](https://en.wikipedia.org/wiki/Motorcycle_ambulance))</sup>
 * nontransporting emergency medical service vehicles<sup>([link](https://en.wikipedia.org/wiki/Nontransporting_EMS_vehicle))</sup>
 * compact firetrucks, like these: